 She died 21 February 1926; administration of her goods was granted 21 June 1926 (effects £493).
 Her husband died 1 December 1931; will proved 21 January 1932 (estate £4,225).

 (1) Dr. Robert Edward Arthur Scott-Ashe (b.
-1939), born August 1939; emigrated to Canada, 1959; educated at Dalhousie University, Nova Scotia (MD 1969); practised as a doctor in Fort Langley, British Columbia; married Beverley Ann Rhindress and had issue two sons and one daughter; inherited the Langley Burrell estate from his uncle and took the additional surname of Ashe, but sold the estate in 1998;
+1939), born August 1939; emigrated to Canada, 1959; educated at Dalhousie University, Nova Scotia (MD 1969); practised as a doctor in Fort Langley, British Columbia; married Beverley Ann Rhindress and had issue two sons and one daughter; inherited the Langley Burrell estate from his uncle and took the additional surname of Ashe in 1978, but sold the estate in 1998;

 He lived at Langley Burrell with his brother, Maj.
 Charles Scott (later Scott-Ashe), and continued to do so after his son inherited the estate.